budarin/vite-sw-globals/README.md

 # vite-sw-globals

-Detect a problem with globals in sw
+Detect a bug with globals in sw